helenlam100/NLC-Bluemix-Toolchain/lab.md

     curl -u "${NLC_USERNAME}":"${NLC_PASSWORD}" "https://gateway.watsonplatform.net/natural-language-classifier/api/v1/classifiers/$NLC_CLASSIFIER_ID"
     ```

 12. To configure your running natural language classifier application to use your classifier, you must set the classifier ID as an environment variable.
-We can do this the pipeline script.
+We can do this in the pipeline script.
   * Go back to your application `Connections` page by clicking on the "Back arrow" next to `Natural-Language-Classifier-Nodejs`.

  ![Natural-Language-Classifier-Service-Instance-Back](./Natural-Language-Classifier-Service-Instance-Back.png)